Colin-Fredericks/hx_util/README.md

 ----------
 * `SetMaxAttempts.py`, which sets the number of attempts automatically in every problem in a course.
 * `SetShowAnswer.py`, which sets the showanswer value automatically (or removes it) in every problem in a course.
+* `Make_Video_SRT.py`, which creates a spreadsheet showing which SRT file is for which video.
+Currently under development.

 You can run `python filename.py` to have each one show a set of instructions.